aaltogamers/AG_web/src/content/events/ag-edgerunners-watchalong.md

 visibleOnEventsPage: true
 description: >
   Watchalong of the hit series Cyberpunk: Edgerunners with fellow AG peeps.
-  Organized at Kinopoli, Otaniemi on the 11th of October at 17:00.
-Join us there by signing up from the link below!
+  Join us by signing up from the link below!
 ---

 ### WHAT?